chopinrlz/powerpass/docs/aes-cmdlet-ref.md

 ### PARAMETER OriginalPath
-An optional switch that, when specified, uses the path of the file in the locker, assuming that file in the locker has a full path, otherwise the file will be exprted to the current directory.
+An optional switch that, when specified, uses the path of the file in the locker, assuming that file in the locker has a full path, otherwise the file will be exported to the current directory.
 Cannot be combined with Path or LiteralPath.
 ### PARAMETER Force
 An optional switch that will force-overwrite any existing files on disk.
 ### OUTPUTS